 Toy Poodles are a size variant of the larger Standard Poodle.
 Like other Toy breeds, they make excellent pets for small spaces but retain the loyalty, intelligence, and sociability of their larger counterparts.
 You can think of a Toy Poodle as a shrunken version of the popular Miniature and Standard Poodle.

 If you’re considering a Toy Poodle as a pet, you likely don’t need to worry about your dog getting too big to manage like a large or giant breed.
-Still, it’s important to know what to expect with Toy Poodles, their maximum size and weight, and the differences between males and females.
+Still, it’s important to know what to expect from Toy Poodles, their maximum size and weight, and the differences between males and females.

 Facts About Toy Poodles